-A student in any ground or online program who provides written or verbal notice of cancellation of his or her enrollment by the later of within three business days (excluding federal and state holidays) of signing this enrollment agreement or within seven calendar days of the class start will not be charged tuition and will receive a refund of all monies paid for tuition and other charges assessed by the institution.
+A student in any ground or online program who provides written or verbal notice of cancellation of his or her enrollment by the later of within three business days (excluding federal and state holidays) of signing their enrollment agreement or within seven calendar days of the class start (add/drop period) will not be charged tuition and will receive a refund of all monies paid for tuition and other charges assessed by the institution.
 Fees paid to third party agencies for registration items such as entrance exams, immunizations, drug screenings, and background checks will not be refunded by the institution.
-All books issued to a student will be billed to the student unless returned unopened and in new condition within 5 days.
+All books issued to a student will be billed to the students account once a book has been accessed online.
+If a physical book was provided and not returned unopened and in new condition within 5 days, a charge for the book will be billed to the students account.
 In addition, to ensure proper cancellation, students must notify, as indicated in the catalog, the Campus Administration Office verbally or in writing of the intent to cancel their enrollment.
 The institutional refunds will be made within 30 calendar days.